IslamZaoui/sv-mod/README.md

 this is just a mod for trolling and having fun, I'm not even a Russian or communist.

-have fun with this mod and don't use it in an inappropriate way.
+have fun with this mod and don't use it inappropriately.

 ## Inspiration

 I want to make this meme I saw on Instagram reel come true.

-you can watch is [here](https://www.instagram.com/p/C4x2NgqMQeB/)
+you can watch it [here](https://www.instagram.com/p/C4x2NgqMQeB/)

 ## Features